-In April 2016, AWRA and NGWA convened 24 water experts from across the United States and Canada in a day-long Groundwater Visibility Initiative workshop.
-This seminal event sought to discuss the best way to elevate groundwater's status in the international discourse on water policy, governance, and management by crafting recommendations for action.
+In April 2016, AWRA and NGWA convened 25 water experts from across the United States and Canada in a day-long Groundwater Visibility Initiative workshop.
+This seminal event sought to discuss the best way to elevate groundwater's status in the international discourse on water policy, governance and management by crafting recommendations for action.

-The attendees tackled an agenda consisting of provocative talks by recognized experts, panel discussions, and breakout sessions.
-They articulated ways to better integrate groundwater into integrated water resources management and incorporate it into policies for agriculture, energy, environment, land-use planning, and urban development.
-The workshop agenda is listed in Attachment 1 and participants in Attachment 2.
+The attendees tackled an agenda consisting of provocative talks by recognized experts, panel discussions and breakout sessions.
+They articulated ways to better integrate groundwater into integrated water resources management and incorporate it into policies for agriculture, energy, environment, land-use planning and urban development.

-Workshop Findings and Recommendations
+Workshop findings and recommendations

-The following is a summary of the workshop findings and recommendations.
+Following is a summary of the workshop findings and recommendations.

-1. Governing and managing groundwater requires working with people
+1. Governing and managing groundwater require working with people.